rotexsoft/versatile-collections/docs/StrictlyTypedCollections.md

     // You can choose not to override
     // \VersatileCollections\StrictlyTypedCollection::__construct(...$arr_objs)
-    // if you want and rely on
+    // if you want to rely on
     // \VersatileCollections\StrictlyTypedCollection::__construct(...$arr_objs)
     // for construct-time type-checking.
     public function __construct(\PDO ...$pdo_objs) {